 What’s the average CS:GO rank?

-This time, we'll take a look at the largest community of players — the average ones.
-What rank does an average player have, what skills do they possess, and what makes them different from above-average players?
+Let's look at the largest part of the community— the average players.
+What rank does an average player have, what skills do they possess, and what makes them different from below-average players?

 What is an average CS:GO rank?